 REMEMBERING JESSE LOTT

-In memory of Houston visual artist and beloved community figure Jesse Lott (1943-2023) who passed away this week at the age of 80, Aurora is sharing this rarely seen footage of Lott shot by his friend, the video artist and documentarian Andy Mann in the late-1970s and 80s.
-The 19-minute video below, available for viewing on this page for a limited time, is comprised of two excerpts of what is likely the only footage of Lott from this period.
-This is from the Andy Mann Video Archive–a collection of tapes held by Aurora Picture Show since 2001 and currently being transitioned to the University of Houston Libraries’ Special Collections.
+In memory of Houston visual artist and beloved community figure Jesse Lott (1943-2023), Aurora is sharing this rarely seen video footage of Lott shot by his friend, the video artist and documentarian Andy Mann, in the late-1970s and 80s.
+The 20-minute video below includes two excerpts from what is likely the only footage of the artist from this period.
+This material is from the Andy Mann Video Archive–a collection of Mann’s tapes held by Aurora Picture Show since 2001 and currently being transitioned to the University of Houston Libraries’ Special Collections.
+Less than a year prior to his death at age 80, Jesse Lott was a special guest at an Aurora member event, at which he talked about Andy Mann and. shared some context for this footage.
 (Any duplication or unauthorized use is prohibited.
 Inquiries should be directed to Peter Lucas.)

 (Andy Mann, excerpt, 9:44)